You may have some jewelry about

 of jewelry there are literally hundreds of resources on the

-our wonderful reference site where there is information available
+is our wonderful reference site where there are photos and information available

-about many makers and styles of jewelry, and I add articles to it on a regular
+about many makers and styles of jewelry.
+I offer JEWEL CHAT

 free of charge because I love to share information about vintage jewelry,

 and in that way I can share with many people all at once.
 I do this rather

 than trying to answer individual queries.
 We also share

 Morning Glory Collects.

 Dates, marks and